June 11, 2024

 • 3,000+ valid watch hours in the last 12 months OR 3 million public Shorts views in the last 90 days

 If you don’t want to depend entirely on YouTube, find brand partnerships or sponsors for yourself.
-Brands are investing more in creators than ever before.
+You can make more money per video from partnerships than from ads.
+It's also a great way to build relationships with brands for repeat business.

-Globally, they are expected to spend more than $32 billion on influencer marketing in 2024.
+Globally, brands are expected to spend more than $32 billion on influencer marketing in 2024.
 Plus, a whopping 92% of brands plan to increase their spending on creators in the same year.

 A video creator like yourself can partner with brands to create sponsored content.
 You can find them on platforms like Klear or GRIN.
 Once you find a brand that aligns with your style and values, you can feature their products or services in Shorts, and get paid!